-The outstanding claims reserves are "best estimate" balances common to US GAAP and IFRS and comprise those already reported but not settled (RBNS) and those incurred but not reported (IBNR).
+The outstanding claims reserves are "best estimate" balances common to US GAAP and IFRS and comprise those already RBNS and those IBNR.

 For the Undertaking, the computation of RBNS does not generally require complex actuarial techniques, being a simple multiplication of a known benefit amount by a rate of declinature.
 RBNS is generally calculated by the Operations Function and booked by Finance, subject to consultation with Actuarial on declinature rates.
-For claims subject to periodic payments over a duration (in particular, payments for Involuntary Loss of Unemployment, where the maximum payment period and hence maximum number of payments is defined in the policy provisions), an assumption relative to the average expected number of payments is also used in the calculation of the RBNS reserve for claims reported.
+For claims subject to periodic payments over a duration (in particular, payments for ILOE, where the maximum payment period and hence maximum number of payments is defined in the policy provisions), an assumption relative to the average expected number of payments is also used in the calculation of the RBNS reserve for claims reported.